22 results found

 Wolfer AM, Correia GDS, Sands CJ, et al., 2021, peakPantheR, an R package for large-scale targeted extraction and integration of annotated metabolic features in LC-MS profiling datasets, BIOINFORMATICS, Vol: 37, Pages: 4886-4888, ISSN: 1367-4803

-Martinez-Gili L, Mullish BH, Correia G, et al., 2021, A DISTINCTIVE SIGNATURE OF FECAL BILE ACIDS AND OTHER NOVEL METABOLITES ACCOMPANYING RECURRENCE AFTER PRIMARY CLOSTRIDIOIDES DIFFICILE INFECTION, Publisher: W B SAUNDERS CO-ELSEVIER INC, Pages: S368-S368, ISSN: 0016-5085
+Martinez-Gili L, Mullish BH, Correia G, et al., 2021, A DISTINCTIVE SIGNATURE OF FECAL BILE ACIDS AND OTHER NOVEL METABOLITES ACCOMPANYING RECURRENCE AFTER PRIMARY CLOSTRIDIOIDES DIFFICILE INFECTION, Society-for-Surgery-of-the-Alimentary-Tract Annual Meeting at Digestive Disease Week (DDW), Publisher: W B SAUNDERS CO-ELSEVIER INC, Pages: S368-S368, ISSN: 0016-5085

 Sands CJ, Gómez-Romero M, Correia G, et al., 2021, Representing the metabolome with high fidelity: range and response as quality control factors in LC-MS-based global profiling., Analytical Chemistry, Vol: 93, Pages: 1924-1933, ISSN: 0003-2700